 Key to the decision is the income from the penultimate calendar year before the start of the approval period.

-Example: When making an application for the 2017 summer semester, the relevant income is that from the calendar year of 2015.
+Example: When making an application for the winter semester 2020/21, the relevant income is that from the calendar year of 2018.
 (The income year used to reach a decision is determined by when your approval period begins.)

 For deciding which income is to be used in the calculations, the law provides fixed exemption amounts, both for the parents and for any other children eligible for maintenance.
 The more of your siblings are currently in education, the less your parents are obliged to contribute financially to your studies.
 Your entitlement to educational support funding would thus increase.
 But even if you are the only child who is studying, it is worth checking whether you are entitled to BAföG.